Product

 You can see here that as our churn rate has gone down over the past six months, our MRR growth has increased.

-While some of the improvement in our MRR growth rate is from our increase in expansion revenue (from our add-on products), decreasing churn plays a major role.
+While some of the improvements in our MRR growth rate are due to an increase in expansion revenue (from our add-on products), decreasing churn plays a major role.

 Our churn over the past six months